Preserve or Modify? Context-Aware Evaluation for Balancing Preservation and Modification in Text-Guided Image Editing: Qualitative Results

 \section{Qualitative Results}

-We present qualitative samples of the \textbf{2AFC Test}, as reported in \cref{tab:exp_main}a, using the CelebA, EditVal, and DreamBooth datasets.
-For each dataset, we randomly selected triplets consisting of a source image, target text, and edited images to demonstrate how \texttt{AugCLIP} consistently assigns higher scores to the edited image preferred by human evaluators.
+We present qualitative samples of the \textbf{2AFC Test}, as reported in \cref{tab:exp_main_2afc}, using the CelebA, EditVal, and DreamBooth datasets.
+For each dataset, we randomly select triplets consisting of a source image, target text, and edited images to demonstrate how \augclip{} consistently assigns higher scores to the edited image preferred by human evaluators.
 The preferred image, highlighted with a red box, appears in the middle.
 Each case represents a two-alternative forced choice (2AFC) survey, where the source image on the far left is altered into the middle and rightmost images.
-We observe that CLIPScore often favors excessively modified images.
-For instance, in the second row of \cref{fig:qual_celeba}, where the target text is `high arch of the eyebrows,' CLIPScore prefers an edited image that changes the gender of the source image into a man.
-Similarly, when the target text is `wrinkle-free skin,' CLIPScore assigns a higher score to an image where the hair bangs are missing.
+We observe that directional CLIP similarity often favors excessively modified images.
+For instance, in the second row of \cref{fig:qual_celeba}, where the target text is ``high arch of the eyebrows,'' directional CLIP similarity prefers an edited image that changes the gender of the source image into a man.
+Similarly, when the target text is ``wrinkle-free skin,'' directional CLIP similarity assigns a higher score to an image where the hair bangs are missing.